jarod-wilson/psy6422/README.md

-# psy6422
+# psy6422_project
-Project completed as part of PSY6422 at the University of Sheffield.
+Project completed as part of PSY6422.